taranjeet/taranjeet.github.io/about.md

 Co-authored a chapter on for [Practical Natural Language Processing](https://www.amazon.in/Practical-Natural-Language-Processing-Comprehensive/dp/9385889184/).
 The authors hail from Google AI, Carnegie Mellon, MIT Media Lab and Microsoft Research.

-I love helping and connecting with new people.
-You can reach to me via [email](mailto:taranjeet7114@gmail.com).
+I love connecting and helping people.
+You can reach out to me via [email](mailto:taranjeet7114@gmail.com).

 PS: I have a [detailed version](https://taranjeet.co/about-detailed/) of this about page as well.
 <center>